 You aided me as can be seen,

-By helping me attach window screen.
+By helping me attach window

 You truly are my new best friend,